-For Tritium on solid surfaces, the best theoretical resolution is $\Delta E \sim \SI{0.5}{\electronvolt}$ which is an order of magnitude worse than what is required in order to see the relic neutrino peak.
-Furthermore, it was shown~\cite{Cheipesh:2021fmg} that the main factor that determines it is the the ratio of the $\beta$-decay energy $Q$ to the mass of the emitter nucleus $m_{\text{nucl}}$, namely \mbox{$\gamma =\sqrt{Q^2 m_{\text{e}}/ m_{\text{nucl}}^3}.$} This finding opens a new avenue to search for a possible alternative for Tritium that would have both a sufficient event rate and low enough energy uncertainty.
+For Tritium on solid surfaces, the best theoretical resolution is $\Delta E \sim \unit[0.5]{eV}$ which is an order of magnitude worse than what is required in order to see the relic neutrino peak.
+Furthermore, it was shown~\cite{Cheipesh:2021fmg} that the main factor that determines this value is the ratio of the $\beta$-decay energy $Q$ to the mass of the emitter nucleus $m_{\text{nucl}}$, namely \mbox{$\gamma =[Q^2 m_{\text{e}}/ m_{\text{nucl}}^3]^{1/4}.$} This finding opens a new avenue to search for a possible alternative for Tritium that would have both a sufficient event rate and low enough energy uncertainty.
 In the same work~\cite{Cheipesh:2021fmg}, it was found that the two promising candidates that have low enough $\gamma$-values are Thulium ($\Tm$) and Samarium ($\Sm$) with $\gamma_{\isotope[3]{H}}/\gamma_{\Tm} = 0.11$ and $\gamma_{\isotope[3]{H}} / \gamma_{\Sm} = 0.1$ respectively.
 This means that the intrinsic energy uncertainty for these isotopes is an order of magnitude smaller than that of Tritium.
 This value approaches the upper bound for the neutrino mass and therefore could, in principle, provide sufficient energy resolution for its detection.